tensorflow/tensorflow/g3doc/Passes.md

     block;

 If other operations are present and their results are required by the LLVM IR dialect operations, the pass will fail.
+Any LLVM IR operations or types already present in the IR will be kept as is.

 ### Output IR